tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Enable / disable signal execution

-Customers can control the signals to be executed with "signalFilter" field.
+The signals to be executed can be controlled using the "signalFilters" field.
 This field contains the following subfields:

 | **Subfields** | **Description** |
 |---|------|